ecrcentral/logo/README.md

 ## Timeframe

-- All contributions needed to be uploaded by the end of February 4th 2019.
+- All contributions needed to be uploaded by the end of March 4th 2019.
-- All votes need to be in by the end of day Wednesday February 6th 2019.
+- All votes need to be in by the end of March 10th 2019.

 ## Announcement of Winner